pyControl/docs/docs/index.md

 ## Overview

-pyControl is a system of open source hardware and software for controlling behavioural experiments, built around the [Micropython](https://micropython.org/) microcontroller.
+pyControl is a system of open source hardware and software for controlling behavioural experiments in neuroscience and psychology, built around the [Micropython](https://micropython.org/) microcontroller.

 pyControl makes it easy to program complex behavioural tasks using a clean, intuitive, and flexible syntax for specifying tasks as state machines.
 User created task definition files, written in Python, run directly on the microcontroller, supported by pyControl framework code.
-This gives users the power and simplicity of Python for specifying task behaviour, while allowing advanced users low-level access to the microcontroller hardware.
+This gives users the power and simplicity of Python for specifying task behaviour, while allowing low-level access to the microcontroller hardware directly from task code.
 For more information see [programming tasks](user-guide/programming-tasks.md).

 ![Hardware overview](media/hardware/hardware-overview.png)